Hugo (game show): Argentina

-In Argentina, Magic Kids' A Jugar Con Hugo, hosted by the popular presenter Gabriela "Gaby" Royfe, ran for seven seasons (343 episodes), winning a Martín Fierro Award for "Best Kids Show" in 2003.
+Argentina's A Jugar Con Hugo, hosted on Magic Kids by the popular presenter Gabriela "Gaby" Royfe, ran for seven seasons (343 episodes), winning a Martín Fierro Award for "Best Kids Show" in 2003.
 The program was produced by Promofilm, and its cast included Carlos Burgos (classic scenario), César Ledesma (1999 - April 2002) and Cristian Bello (until the end of the program) as Hugo, and Roxana Pulido as both Hugolina and Scylla.
 A paper magazine was also published for the show.
 In 2016, Gaby Royfe returned to host the program again, this time using the Internet and a mobile app instead of the original television and landline telephone.
 This 30th anniversary event was attended in-person by an audience of 1,600 and was watched by half million people on TV.
+She would later host Hugo show reenactments at other events.
+The Hugo format was also replicated in Magic Kids' own game show Kito Pizzas during the early 2000s.

 Bosnia and Herzegovina

-In Bosnia and Herzegovina, Hugo was aired on the country's public federal channel where it was hosted by Emela Burdžović, Mario Drmać and Elvir Hadžijamaković.
+In Bosnia and Herzegovina, Hugo was aired from 1995 to 2004 on the country's public federal channel where it was hosted by Emela Burdžović, Mario Drmać and Elvir Hadžijamaković.
 Its voice cast included Mirela Lambić as Hugolina.

 Brazil

-In Brazil, the Hugo show on CNT Gazeta (later Hugo Game) peaked at 500% above the expected rating level, with the record of 1.8 million callers in a single day, resulting in fires at two overwhelmed telephone exchange offices.
+Brazil's Hugo show (later Hugo Game), aired on CNT Gazeta, at a time when the two stations were sharing operations, peaked at 500% above the expected rating level, with the record of 1.8 million callers in a single day, resulting in fires at two overwhelmed telephone exchange offices.
 The program was directed by Herbert Richards and hosted by Mateus Petinatti and Vanessa Vholker, who were later replaced by Andréa Pujol and Rodrigo Brassoloto.
-Hugo was presented as a duende and played by an animatronic puppet (later only appearing on the studio screens) voiced by Orlando Viggiani.
+Instead of a troll, the country's version of Hugo's character was presented as a duende.
+At first, he was played by an animatronic puppet, later only appearing on the studio screens, and was voiced by Orlando Viggiani.
+The program was wiped along with the bulk of CNT's content from the 1990s, as the network used an expensive recording system from JVC, making it hard to archive.

 Chile

-In Chile, Hugo was a success and was quickly extended from a 15-minute segment to 30 minutes in the latter half of 1995, before eventually receiving a daily one-hour time slot on Televisión Nacional de Chile (TVN) as La Hora de Hugo ("The Hour of Hugo").
+Hugo was a success in Chile, where it was quickly extended from a 15-minute segment to 30 minutes in the latter half of 1995, before eventually receiving a daily one-hour time slot on Televisión Nacional de Chile (TVN) as La Hora de Hugo ("The Hour of Hugo").
 Winners of the daily editions would meet in a weekend grand finale, and the journalist van called Hugomovil ('Hugomobile') traveled around Santiago to interview the program's participants.
 The show was initially hosted by Ivette Vergara until her pregnancy and then by Andrea Molina, with Sandro Larenas voicing Hugo and the opening theme song performed by Willy Sabor (Guillermo Andrés González Bravo).
-A similar format was used in the program Sega Acción.
+A similar format was used in the video game show program Sega Acción.